redoracle/Cardano_node_container/README.md

 Available tools (included in ENV PATH):

+Un-Ufficial tool for
-Ufficial tool for creating wallet and pools jtools
+creating wallet and pools: jtools monitoring the node: jstatus
+                      - PoolTool sendtips.sh functions integrated if ENV vars are declared.
+                      - Fork/Sanity Check (by simultaneolsy checking PoolTool and ShellyExplorer)
+                      - Node Stuck
+                       1) by setting max block heghit difference: "Block_diff" (default 50)
+                       2) by setting FLATCYCLE: period which will be considered before triggering RECOVERY RESTART procedure
+                      - Alerting: IM settings and samples for Gotify and Telegram
+                      - Jormugandr Storage Auto Backup (only when the node is healthy)

-Derivate command from jcli:
+Derivate commands from jcli:
 jstats
 jstatx
 jshutdown